JeroenDeDauw/Replicator/README.md

 Services from this library should be constructed via the Factory in its root.
 Classes that are not in the library root are package private.

-## DumpStore

-This repo also contains the DumpStore library, which is needed by the QueryR Replicator application.

-Services from this library should be constructed via the Factory in its root.
-Classes that are not in the library root are package private.